z5267282/mve/README.md

 If `remaining.json` does not exist, it is **created**.

 If the list is empty, it is **overwritten**.

+Files are stored from most recent to least recent.
++ This can be toggled via `gen.RECENT`

 # 2 - viewer
 ## usage